kubocd/kubocd-doc/docs/user-guide/150-ingress-controller.md

 ## Build the ingress-nginx package:

-Here is a sample package definition for deploying the `ingress-nginx` controller:
+Here is a sample package definition for the `ingress-nginx` controller:

 !!! warning
-    This first version is dedicated to the way we setup the cluster, using the kind portMapping and NodePorts
+    This first version is dedicated to the configuration we set up the cluster, using the kind `portMapping` and `NodePorts`.

 ???+ abstract "ingress-nginx-p01.yaml"